Education Sponsored

 The outdoor classroom at GIS is more than just a space – it’s an invitation for young learners to explore and connect with the world around them.

-To find out more about GIS’s Main Campus and its Early Years Centre reach out to [email protected] or visit the GIS website.
+To find out more about GIS’s Main Campus and its Early Years Centre, you may ENQUIRE HERE, or visit the GIS website.

 "ExpatGo welcomes and encourages comments, input, and divergent opinions.
 However, we kindly request that you use suitable language in your comments, and refrain from any sort of personal attack, hate speech, or disparaging rhetoric.
 Comments not in line with this are subject to removal from the site. "